cyb3rtaye/soc-threat-detection/docs/04-attack-simulation.md

 ## Description

-certutil was used to simulate Living Off the Land behaviour.
+certutil was used to simulate Living Off the Land behaviour

 ## Command Used
 certutil.exe -urlcache -split -f http://example.com file.txt